RackConnect image validation scripts

 sudo bash preflight.sh

 The output varies slightly from server to server, depending on the OS and configuration.
-For example, if no DenyUsers SSH configuration directive is found, a single PASS line is printed and no further DenyUser tests is done.
+For example, if no DenyUsers SSH configuration directive is found, a single PASS line is printed and no further DenyUser tests are done.

 # sudo bash preflight.sh 02/01/13 01:23:45 PM UTC: BEGIN [LINUX] Rackspace RackConnect Image Validation Script Version 2.1.112 ### OS Detection ### Detected OS type: Ubuntu ### Root Permissions ### [PASS] User is root: OK ...snip... ### SSH Daemon Config ### [PASS] SSH listening on all IPv4 IPs: OK [PASS] SSH listening on port 22: OK [PASS] Protocol set to version 2: OK [FAIL] Password or ChallengeResponse Authentication enabled: FAIL (One of these must be enabled) [PASS] PermitRootLogin enabled: OK [PASS] No DenyUsers configuration directive found.
 [PASS] No AllowUsers configuration directive found.
 [PASS] No DenyGroups configuration directive found.
 [PASS] No AllowGroups configuration directive found.
 [WARNING] WARNING: sshd_config file is newer than sshd process.
 We recommend restarting sshd to ensure running config matches disk file. ### Public HTTPS Connectivity ### [PASS] Fetch test URL: OK 02/01/13 01:23:47 PM UTC: END [LINUX] Rackspace RackConnect Image Validation Script Version 2.1.112